My Music Roll Editor

 Unfortunately, anybody who bought my program also had to buy the computer to run it on!
 But it was such a revolutionary advance that many people did just that.
 The Amstrad computer that it was written for has been superseded by the PC for many years now, but despite the many desperate pleas for me to convert it to run on a modern PC, I have never been able to find the time to do so.
 In 2012 my original equipment was on its last legs and I finally managed to re-write the program to run on a Windows PC, and also to make a number of significant improvements at the same time.

 So here it is.
-I have been using this program to write all my music for the past 28 years!
-It has been used to create thousands of pieces of music for mechanical organs, by me and many other professional arrangers over the last 30 years or so.
+I have been using this program to write all my music for the past 30 years or more!
+It has been used to create thousands of pieces of music for mechanical organs, by me and many other professional arrangers since 1988.
 There are more modern MIDI editors than this, but I believe that this program is still unsurpassed for the specific purpose of creating music rolls and books for mechanical organs.
+Because I am a professional music arranger, and I wrote the program myself, I was able to add every facility I wanted.

 Music editing uses the computer keyboard rather than a mouse, and is extremely fast once learnt.
 Whole notes, and even trills and drum rolls can be inserted with a single key press, and whole melody lines and chords can be created in just a few seconds.
 Many functions are provided to help speed up the editing of the music.